 On-demand revalidation is the feature that makes “static + ISR” feel like a CMS.
-An editor publishes in Sanity or pushes a markdown commit, a webhook hits your Next.js app, and the affected page refreshes in seconds — no redeploy, no full rebuild.
-Once you have it, going back to full redeploys for a typo feels absurd.
-This article wires it up correctly.
+An editor publishes in Sanity or pushes a Markdown commit, a webhook hits your Next.js app, and the affected page refreshes in seconds with no redeploy and no full rebuild.
+Once you have it, running a full deploy just to fix a typo feels absurd.
+This article wires it up correctly for Next.js 16 (released October 2025; the cache APIs below went stable in 16.2, current as of June 2026).

 - Editors complain that updates take 15 minutes (your full deploy time) to show up.